 • Intentionally limit, segregate, or classify employees or applicants in any way that deprives or tends to deprive them of employment opportunities, or adversely affects employment.

-• Discriminate against individuals in admission to, or employment in, any training, retraining, or apprenticeship program on the basis of religion, unless religion is a bona fide occupational qualification (BFOQ).
+• Discriminate against individuals in admission to, or employment in, any training, retraining, or apprenticeship program based on religion, unless religion is a bona fide occupational qualification (BFOQ).

 The law does not apply to a school, college, university, or other educational institution that is controlled or managed by a particular religion or religious corporation (LA Rev. Stat.
 Sec.
 23:302).
 School employers may hire persons of a particular religion if the school's curriculum is directed toward the propagation of that religion.